-In terms of operating system market share, the Chinese market was dominated by Google’s Android OS and Apple’s iOS.
-The two systems occupied about 99 percent of the market by the end of 2018, while the market share of SymbianOS had dropped from 39 percent at the beginning of 2012 to only 0.01 percent by the end of 2016.
+In terms of operating system market share, the Chinese market was dominated by Google’s Android OS.
+Together with Apple’s iOS, the two systems occupied about 99 percent of the market by September 2019, while the market share of SymbianOS had almost vanished from 39 percent at the beginning of 2012 to only 0.01 percent by the end of 2016.

 The outstanding development of the smartphone market in China is closely associated with the increasing popularity of mobile smartphone usage in the country.
 The majority of China’s internet users use a smartphone as their primary means of going online.
 Like the trend worldwide, Chinese are also relying on their smartphone more and more.
 According to a survey on internet use, the average daily time spent with non-voice mobile activities by adults in China was estimated to reach 150 minutes by 2020.